How to Be More Articulate- Learn to Speak With Confidence!

-The first thing you'll want to do is record yourself speaking around a paragraph or passage of 5-8 sentences!
+The first thing you’ll want to do is record yourself speaking around a paragraph or passage of 5-8 sentences!
 Try to be as natural as possible as if you are speaking to a co-worker or classmate.
 When you listen back to it, make a list of the things you want to change whether it be your cadence or pitch.
 Be aware of the things you want to work on!
-No need to overanalyze yourself, our personal quirk when speaking make us special!
+No need to overanalyze yourself, our quirks when speaking make us special!
 Just focus on the things that can interfere with coherent speech such as mumbling and adding too many filler words.

 Mispronouciating words are nothing to be ashamed of!
-Working on pronunciation and especially of complex words is a lifelong journey so make it fun!
+Working on the pronunciation of complex words is a lifelong journey so make it fun!
 As a starter, make a list of words that you tend to trip on and practice your pronunciation daily for a few minutes.
 Try to incorporate these words a bit more in your daily communication until you get comfortable with it!

 Furthermore, try to actively diversify your vocabulary through reading more, listening to podcasts, and downloading dictionary apps!
 Many of these apps will send you a new daily word that you can learn how to pronounce and eventually work into your daily vocabulary.

 3. Monitor Your Speed

 Monitoring your speed when you talk is essential!
 Have you ever spoken to someone who knew how to slow down their words and pick up their speed as well?
 It’s super engaging!
 Changing your speed when you talk is essential to communicate efficiently and captivatingly!
 When we get nervous it may seem impossible to slow down but just take a deep breath or a sip of water and try again.
 Realize that people are listening to you for a reason, they want to hear what you have to say!
 There’s no reason to rush through your words.